richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 # Implications for post-quantum cryptography

 Cryptographically-relevant
-quantum computers (CRQC), once available, will have a huge impact on TLS.
+quantum computers, once available, will have a huge impact on TLS.
 In 2016, the US National Institute of Standards and Technology (NIST) started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
 First IETF discussions happened